MarjoleinAardewijn/browser-technologies-1920/README.md

 With `box-shadow`, I used multiple shadows, this [isn't supported in older browsers](https://caniuse.com/#search=box-shadow%20Multiple%20shadows) and the support for some mobile browsers is unknown.

 So, I wrote a fallback for this as well.
-And if the browser doesn't support it, it isn't a big deal, since it isn't really nessesary.
+And if the browser doesn't support it, it isn't a big deal, since it isn't really necessary.

 ```css
 button,